 Starting seeds indoors

-After seedlings emerge and develop four leaves, fertilize with a quarter-to half-strength water-soluble fertilizer to stimulate good, even growth.
-Transplant seedlings in their own pots to provide room to grow.
-About two weeks before setting plants in the garden, be sure to harden them off by moving them outdoors on warm days and back inside at night.
+After seedlings grow and develop true leaves, fertilize with a quarter-to half-strength water-soluble fertilizer to stimulate healthy, even growth.
+As soon as the seedlings are large enough to handle, carefully transplant seedlings into their own small pots to provide them room to grow.

 For more information, see the following Colorado State University Extension fact sheet(s).

 Do you have a question?
 Try Ask an Expert!

 Updated Thursday, February 06, 2014